OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 **Duration:** Instantaneous

 You hurl a bubble of acid.
-Choose one creature within range, or choose two creatures within range that are within 5 feet of each other.
+Choose one creature you can see within range, or choose two creatures you can see within range that are within 5 feet of each other.
 A target must succeed on a Dexterity saving throw or take 1d6 acid damage.

 This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).